Haru Urara (Umamusume: Pretty Derby)

 Haru Urara (ハルウララ) is a character in the multimedia franchise Umamusume: Pretty Derby.
 She is one of multiple anthropomorphic horse girls who compete in races with each other.
 Urara has pink hair and is noticeably shorter than her competitors, and is voiced by Yukina Shuto.
-She is among the slowest racers in the game.
+She appears in multiple incarnations, including a video game, where she is the slowest character.

 Haru Urara is based on the real-life horse of the same name, who became famous in Japan for her losing streak.
-This caused people to view her as a symbol of never giving up, and her popularity ensured that she could retire instead of being destroyed despite her poor performance.
+This caused people to view her as a symbol of never giving up, and her popularity ensured that she could retire instead of being killed despite her poor performance, which was common at the time she raced.

 When the Umamusume game released globally with an English server, she experienced a boost in popularity, and received an abundance of donations of ryegrass that were so abundant as to crash the donation website.
 The character is among the most popular in the game, and she received fanart depicting various events around the horse, including the donations and memorializing the horse after her death in September 2025.

 Concept and creation

 Haru Urara is an anthropomorphic horse girl with pink hair in a ponytail, a ribbon earring in her right ear, horse ears, and a horse tail, both of which are also pink.
 She wears a tracksuit over gym clothing, and has bandages on her legs.
 She notably underperforms compared to other racers, though has a "bubbly, positive, can-do attitude" and is friends with her competitors.
 She is voiced in Japanese by Yukina Shuto.

-Haru Urara is based on the real horse of the same name, who participated in 113 races from 1998 to 2004 without winning any, her best performance in these races being second place.
-Normally, racehorses who perform poorly were killed, though her former trainer, Dai Muneishi, found the idea objectionable.
+Haru Urara is based on the real horse of the same name, whose name means "gentle spring".
+This horse participated in 113 races from 1998 to 2004 without winning any, with her best performance in these races being second place.
+It was common practice at the time for horses who perform poorly to be killed, and Haru Urara was at risk of being killed back in June 2003.
+Her trainer at the time, Dai Muneishi, found the idea objectionable.
 Her survival was owed to a surge in popularity around her 80th loss.
 She became famous, becoming a "national symbol of perseverance in the face of adversity" and being complimented by former Japanese prime minister Junichiro Koizumi.
 In the last years of her racing career, a "Haru Boom" occurred, where fans would visit from across Japan to see her and buy merchandise based on her.
 Losing Haru Urara betting slips would also be used as good luck charms to ward off traffic accidents.
 Like the real horse, Haru is smaller than average compared to the other racers in Umamusume.
-Unlike other racers, whose hair color is typically based on the fur of their real-world inspirations, Haru's pink hair is not.
-The horse died on September 9, 2025 of colic.
+Unlike other racers, whose hair color is typically based on the fur of their real-world inspirations, Haru's pink hair is instead based on the horse's distinctive pink racing mask, decorated with images of Sanrio character Hello Kitty.
+The horse died on September 9, 2025, of colic.